 I’ve decided to make a post about my reading list for University, the British History 1485-1603.
 I study this subject now, in the first year, for 10 weeks, during the Michaelmas term and at the beginning of the Hilary term.
 All these books were included in an email received from the University before I’ve started my studies, and this is why I was able to read a few of these before October.
-The books without number are the ones I read, but weren’t on the first list.
+The books without number, but marked with a *, are the ones I read, but weren’t on the first list.

 Please note that these 24 books are only the short recommended list.
 Each topic or monarch has an additional list of recommended reading, including books, chapters in multiple author books, and articles.
 I use those for essays and if I want to read a bit more about a particular aspect.